kermitt2/grobid-ner/grobid-ner/doc/build-and-install.md

-Grobid NER is a module of [Grobid](https://github.com/kermitt2/grobid) .
+GROBID NER is a module of [Grobid](https://github.com/kermitt2/grobid) .

 ## Grobid Installation

-Grobid is library for extracting bibliographical information from technical and scientific documents.
+GROBID is library for extracting bibliographical information from technical and scientific documents.
 The tool offers a convenient environment for creating efficient text mining tool based on CRF.

 Clone source code from github: